saurabh0719/elara/README.rst

    or automatically commit every change into the storage.
 -  Includes methods to export certain keys from the database or the entire storage.
--  Based on python's in-built json module for easy manipulation and access.
+-  Based on python's in-built json module for for data serialization and storage.

 Installation